|

 Court of Appeal, Thorpe, Latham and Lawrence Collins LJJ

-Brussels II Regulation 1347/2000 on divorce jurisdiction.
+current revised Brussels II Regulation 2201/2003).
 They established

 that: